UIDAI Official Specifications

 Can children use same photo size for Aadhaar?

-Yes, children of all ages use the same 2x2 inch size.
+Yes, children of all ages use the same 35×45mm size.
 For infants and toddlers, focus on a clear face and open eyes as much as possible.

 What is the digital file size for online Aadhaar update?

-For online updates, use JPEG format, keep the file around the suggested 20-100KB range, and make sure the image is at least 350x350 pixels for a usable result.
+For online updates, use JPEG format, keep the file around the suggested 20-100KB range, and use Aadhaar-specific minimum dimensions of 350×350 pixels.

 Is the same photo used on Aadhaar card and e-Aadhaar?